-We often find that in winter we get reports of mould and damp patches.
+As autumn and winter approaches, we often find that we get reports of mould and damp patches.
 Often, we find this is condensation, but we know it’s often one of the hardest things to convince the resident that the mould/damp could be caused by their activities.

 Condensation is when the air in the apartment has water in it.
-You can’t see it but where is all that steam from the shower or cooking going?
-It’s held in the air until the air touches something cold like a window.
+You can’t see it, but where is all that steam from the shower or cooking going?
+It is held in the air until the air touches something cold, like a window.
 The cold effect of the window on the air will make the air release the water and form condensation on the window.
 The water in the air is always looking for a cold surface to transform back into actual water.

-As an example, behind your bed.
-If your bed is up against the wall the section of wall behind the bed will be colder than the rest of the room as the hot air doesn’t go there.
+As an example, if your bed is up against a wall, the section of wall behind the bed will be colder than the rest of the room as the hot air doesn’t go there.
 This will give a cool section where the water in the air will transform back into moisture.
 This is why mould often forms behind beds, cupboards, etc.

 You need air circulation.
 If you open a window slightly the air inside the flat (which has high quantities of moisture in it) escapes and is replaced with new fresh air.ARMA guidance on condensation - click to download

 Here are some tips to help reduce condensation: